-A review of the Company's year, its performance and the outlook for the Company can be found in the Chairman's Statement on pages 2 to 4 and in the Portfolio Manager's Review on pages 9 to 21.
+A review of the Company's year, its performance and the outlook for the Company can be found in the Chairman's Statement beginning on page 2 and in the Portfolio Manager's Review beginning on page 9.

 The Company's overall strategy remains unchanged.